Dishonoured cheque: Civil consequences

-If the dishonored check has been scanned and replaced by a substitute check, the original check is not returned to the depositor, but instead the substitute check will be marked "not sufficient funds" and returned to the depositor.
-The recipient may choose not to accept checks in the future from the writer (typically recorded on a paper or electronic "Do not accept checks from..." list), or may suspend the check-writer's privileges until the check-writer has made good on the debt.
+If the dishonoured cheque has been scanned and replaced by a substitute cheque, the original cheque is not returned to the depositor, but instead the substitute cheque will be marked "not sufficient funds" and returned to the depositor.
+The recipient may choose not to accept cheques in the future from the writer (typically recorded on a paper or electronic "Do not accept cheques from..." list), or may suspend the cheque-writer's privileges until the cheque-writer has made good on the debt.

 The recipient may also choose to report the writer to a database service.
-This may lead to other merchants in the future refusing to accept checks from the writer or a joint account holder, or the writer having trouble obtaining a checking account at another bank.
-If a merchant or other place of business receives too many bad checks from customers, it may simply decide to not accept any checks at all from anyone.
+This may lead to other merchants in the future refusing to accept cheques from the writer or a joint account holder, or the writer having trouble obtaining a chequing account at another bank.
+If a merchant or other place of business receives too many bad cheques from customers, it may simply decide to not accept any cheques at all from anyone.

 Criminal consequences

-In some cases the issuance of a NSF check may result in criminal prosecution of the drawer of the check.
-Criminal charges are more likely where the drawer can be shown to have issued the check knowing that it would not be honored.
-Charges are also more likely when the NSF check is for a large amount, or where the drawer issues multiple NSF checks.
+In some cases the issuance of a NSF cheque may result in criminal prosecution of the drawer of the cheque.
+Criminal charges are more likely where the drawer can be shown to have issued the cheque knowing that it would not be honoured.
+Charges are also more likely when the NSF cheque is for a large amount, or where the drawer issues multiple NSF checks.

 Prevention

-Steps that can be taken to reduce the likelihood of a bad check include:
+Steps that can be taken to reduce the likelihood of a bad cheque include: